michaelthomson0797/Daily-Programmer-Challenges/README.md

 # Daily-Programmer-Challenges
-daily programming challnges from /r/dailyprogrammer www.reddit.com/r/dailyprogrammer
+My attempts at the daily programming challenges from www.reddit.com/r/dailyprogrammer